frogtheastronaut/frogtheastronaut/README.md

 ## Hi there 👋
+I'm Ethan, just another guy you perhaps come to scroll across in your daily adventures.
+I make dumb projects (but I don't tell myself that 😄).

 <!--
 **frogtheastronaut/frogtheastronaut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.